TwoBeers/tb-quickbar/readme.txt

 Quick access to blog contents and fast navigation for WordPress

 == Description ==
-Quick-menus has always been a distinctive characteristic of TwoBeersís themes, since the first, unknown, The Black City.
+Quick-menus has always been a distinctive characteristic of TwoBeers‚Äôs themes, since the first, unknown, The Black City.
 Quickbar plugin was developed to give people a rapid access tool to their blog contents, without using a TwoBeers theme.
-The plugin is somehow different from the themeís quickbar as all the fix elements (last posts, comments and categories), were removed and replaced by a widget ìboxî.
-This will give blogís admin the possibility to put what they want in constant evidence without ìforcingî the user to scroll the page.
+The plugin is somehow different from the theme‚Äôs quickbar as all the fix elements (last posts, comments and categories), were removed and replaced by a widget ‚Äúbox‚Äù.
+This will give blog‚Äôs admin the possibility to put what they want in constant evidence without ‚Äúforcing‚Äù the user to scroll the page.

 TwoBeers Quickbar is a plugin for WordPress